Skip to content

 Show Java distributed systems depth.
 Highlight graph systems or search infrastructure experience.
 Mention Kafka and event-driven architecture prominently.
 Quantify API scale and reliability.
 Lead with performance optimization stories — latency reductions and throughput improvements at LinkedIn's scale are impactful.

-About the Backend Developer Role at LinkedIn
+What does the Backend Developer role at LinkedIn involve?

 Backend developers at LinkedIn build the microservices powering job search, messaging, feed ranking, and the LinkedIn API ecosystem.
 The backend is primarily Java with some Scala, deployed on Kubernetes across Azure and LinkedIn's own data centers.
 LinkedIn's distributed systems challenges are significant: the member graph alone has over 1 billion nodes and trillions of edges, and systems like job search must return personalized, relevant results in under 200ms while considering hundreds of signals.
 Compensation runs $200K–$310K.